NGonline/Notes/Linux.md

 ## tail
 - `tail -n 5 .profile` prints out exactly five last lines from .profile file

+## tcpdump
+- Prints out a description of the contents of packets on a network interface that match the user-defined boolean expression.
+- `tcpdump -XX -r` read packets and print headers and datas of each packet.

 ## test
 - Check file types and compare values: `test "abc" = "def" ;echo $?`